Constellation-Labs/documentation-hub/stargazer/Guide/signingData.md

 ### Build a signature request

 Constellation signatures for messages are done through a [signature request object](../APIReference/constellationRPCAPI/dag_signMessage.md#tst-signaturerequest).
-The request object is sent to the user to accept, on approval a signature of the whole object is returned.
+The signature request object is sent for the user to accept.
+Uppon approval, a signature of the whole object is returned.

 ```typescript title="TypeScript"
 // Build the signature request